 Whether a token is distributed via Developer Portal, OAuth grant, or the Accounts backend that serves Frame.io's own applications, all API calls to Frame.io are rate limited.

-Requests that exceed the rate limit for a particular resource will receive a
+Requests that have exceeded the rate limit for a particular endpoint will receive a

 429 HTTP error in response.